ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ## Introduction
 ![image](https://user-images.githubusercontent.com/83176990/129499810-55183e75-5e0c-4348-9d6d-92849437c911.png)

-My name is Ryan DeBraal, I am originally from rural Wisconsin but now live with my wife in Chicago.
+My name is Ryan DeBraal, I am originally from rural Wisconsin but now live with my wife in downtown Chicago.
 I work as a Software Developer in the Information Security sector.
 I have been attending SNHU for approximately three years.
 I returned to academia after a ten-year hiatus because I wanted to complete my degree.

 When I was twenty-four years old I was hired for a six-month contract to develop a regulatory affairs document management system at a local corporation best known for manufacturing toilet paper.
 Fast forward to 2018, I've moved to Chicago and have been hired as a full-time employee at a Fortune 500 company with nothing on my resume but a High School education.